Tek0ver/school-project-01/README.md

 ## Architecture

 - Scraper container will scrap 'le monde' and provide database host on Azure
-- (dont work yet) The scraper container is trigger every days by azure function
+- The scraper container is triggered everydays by azure function (dont work yet)
 - Streamlit use database to visualize data

 ![alt text](ressource/azure.jpg)